knative/docs/docs/eventing/channels/default-channels-crds.md

 type: "docs"
 ---

+A channel provides an event delivery mechanism that can fan-out received events to multiple destinations.
 The default channel configuration allows channels to be created without specifying an underlying implementation.
+This is useful for users that do not care about the properties a particular channel provides (e.g., ordering, persistence, etc.), but are rather fine with using the
-This leaves the selection of the channel implementation and properties up to the operator.
+implementation selected by the the operator.
 The operator controls the default settings via a `ConfigMap`.
 For example, when `Brokers` or `Sequences` are created, an operator can configure a default channel to use for their underlying channel-based implementations.

 Even though this default channel mechanism aims to ease the usability of the system, users can still create their own